Laptop Program: Frequently Asked Questions

 What if I want to change my choice of laptop model?

-- Once our orders have been placed on July 1st each year, we cannot accommodate changes of laptop selections.
+- Once our orders have been placed each year, we cannot accommodate changes of laptop selections.
 A student may, if eligible according to their chosen major, request a change prior to this date by contacting the Wentworth Laptop Program.

 What happens if my laptop is lost or stolen?